qweasd1/Refactor/ideas/PS/CMU_SE_PHD_v3.md

 ### My understanding on Language Design

 ##### The Goals of a language
 I think the goals of a language are the core of every language's design.
-They describe what kind of problems a language will solve.
+They describe what problems a language want to solve.
 Here are several examples.
-For the C language , its goal is to let developer use high level model to describe the program used to be described in Assembly language.
-For Java, one of its goals is to do memory management auotmatically.
+For the C language , its goal is to let developer use high level model to describe program which used to be described in Assembly language.
+For Java, one of its goals is to free developer from memory management.
 For AEminium, the goal is to let developer use a more simple and declarative way to write parallel programming.

-Though when develop a new language, we are usually inspired by a new language syntax or feature frist.
-It's very important to consider the goals of the new language.
-If the goal of the language is fullfilled by other language or it has limit usage, it might be less worthy for you to develop it.
+When we develop a new language in real world, our fancy ideas are usually inspired by a specific language syntax or feature.
+However, it's very important to consider the goals of the new language.
+If the goal of the language is fullfilled by other language or it has limit usage, or it's quite vague it might be less worthy for you to develop it.

 ##### Core Model